kartik-v/yii2-tree-manager/README.md

 yii2-tree
 =========

-An extended tree widget for Yii Framework 2.
+An enhanced tree management module with tree node selection and manipulation using nested sets.

 ## Demo
 ### _Extension is under development_